dlukez/countdown/README.md

 ## Conundrums

 This problem is a simple anagram problem.
+This script will only work for input words of 8 or 9 characters.

 ```Usage
 > ./conundrum.py limpaunt